 We encourage patients considering liposuction to ask as many questions as they want so they are comfortable with their decisions.
 Dr. Stratis is personable and develops a good rapport with patients so they feel comfortable and confident in their decisions for both the surgery and the surgeon.

-It is also important for traditional liposuction candidates to understand that the procedure is intended for cosmetic purposes only.
+It is important to understand that liposuction is intended for cosmetic purposes only.
 The surgery is not designed as a weight-loss solution and should not be considered as a strategy for improving an overweight patient’s health.

 Understanding Fat Cells

 Men and women who want to slim down often make lifestyle changes, including improvements to diet and exercise regimens.
 These strategies can improve a person’s health and cause large fat cells to shrink, but some people may notice that certain pockets of fat seem to resist the slimming changes happening elsewhere on the body.

 Every person is different, so while one may enjoy the results of dieting by seeing changes all over their body, another person may find that a bulging gut remains, while another individual can’t seem to lose a double chin.

 The cells that make up this so-called “stubborn” or “diet-resistant” fat simply don’t reduce in size along with other fat cells.
 Also, it should be noted that any fat cells that do shrink are quite capable of growing larger again if given the opportunity.
 This is because reducing calories and increasing physical activity does not change the number of fat cells in the body—the efforts merely change the size of some fat cells.